Amazon SEO in 2022: The Definitive Guide

 Amazon recommends that images be 1,600 pixels or larger in height or width (the longest side) and at least 500 pixels on the shortest side.
 They set this as the minimum size so that images can be zoomed in on, which has been shown to increase product sales.

 JPEG format is preferred, but images can also be added in TIFF, PNG, or GIF.

 Some categories (like clothing) have additional guidelines, and you’ll need to refer to the Amazon Style Guides for further information.

 2. The Main Product Image

-Your main product image is the image that is shown in the search results making the quality of this image especially important.
+Your main product image is the image shown in the search results making the quality of this image especially important.

 The main image should be your strongest image.
-The image should show your product in a way that makes your product’s features clear to the customer.
+The image should show your product in a way that makes your product’s features clear to the customer (if possible).

 Amazon requires that your main product image:

-If your click-through rates aren’t as high as you’d like, you should test alternate main images to see if you get any improvement.
+If your click-through rates aren’t as high as you’d like, you should creatve A/B test for your main image to see if you get any improvement.